andrasq/node-prom-pushgateway/README.md

 Embeddable aggregating Prometheus push gateway.

-`prom-pushgateway` is a low overhead embeddable nodejs nanoservice.
+`prom-pushgateway` is a tiny, low overhead embeddable nodejs nanoservice.
 It can be included in other apps to expose a Promptheus compatible metrics endpoint, or can run standalone to provide an independent, Prometheus scrapable metrics push service.